 DING DING DING

-In your left corner we have a Paper Mindmap know as.
+In your left corner, we have a Paper Mindmap known as.
 P.M.
 P.M. is almost 40 years old.
 He is still a great tool for people of all ages.

 In your right corner we have Computer Mindmap, initials C.M.
 This young adult is eager to take over the place of P.M.